(Consolidated figures. Figures in parenthesis refer to the same period of 2018 unless otherwise stated).

 The government authorities require all credit institutions to maintain sufficient liquidity buffers to withstand periods of limited access to market funding.
 The liquidity coverage ratio (LCR) measures the size of banks’ liquid assets relative to net liquidity outflow 30 days ahead given a stressed situation.

 The bank’s funding sources and products are amply diversified.
-At 31 March 2019 the proportion of the bank’s overall money market funding in excess of 1 year was 89 per cent (88 per cent).
+At 30 June 2019 the proportion of the bank’s overall money market funding in excess of one year was 83 per cent (83 per cent).

-The bank has a rating of A1 (negative outlook) with Moody’s and a rating of A- (stable outlook) with Fitch Ratings.
-Moody’s revised in July 2017 its outlook for SpareBank 1 SMN and other Norwegian banks from a stable to a negative outlook.
-The change was triggered by the implementation of the EU’s bank recovery and resolution directive (BRRD) in Norwegian legislation.
+The bank has a rating of A1 (outlook stable) with Moody’s and a rating of A- (outlook stable) with Fitch Ratings.
+In May 2019 Moody’s revised its outlook for SpareBank 1 SMN and other Norwegian banks from a negative to a stable outlook.

-The CET1 ratio at 31 March 2019 was 14.8 per cent compared with 14.6 per cent at the turn of the year.
+The CET1 ratio at 30 June 2019 was 15.0 per cent compared with 14.6 per cent at the turn of the year.
 The group’s CET1 ratio target is 15.0 per cent.
-The group’s capital target will be reviewed in the course of 2019 in order to accommodate an increased countercyclical buffer and changes resulting from any SIFI requirements.
+The authorities’ CET1 ratio requirement is 13.9 per cent.

-International growth has slowed somewhat as a result of uncertainty related to trade conflicts and Brexit, and growth expectations have been revised down somewhat.
+International growth slowed somewhat through 2018 as a result of uncertainty related to trade conflicts and Brexit.
+So far this year growth has proved higher than expected, but growth expectations have been revised down somewhat.
 The Norwegian economy has received impetus from the international upturn, an improved oil price and increased oil investments.
-The Norwegian krone has appreciated somewhat in the first quarter, but remains at a relatively weak level, which is favourable for Norwegian export industries.
-Some strengthening of the krone is expected ahead.
+The Norwegian krone appreciated somewhat in the first quarter of 2019, and is relatively unchanged at the end of the period.
+The krone remains at a relatively weak level, which is favourable for Norwegian export industries.
+Some strengthening of the krone is expected ahead as a result of a higher Norwegian interest rate level.
 Real wage growth is expected to increase somewhat in 2019.
 Combined with a continued low interest rate level, the bank considers loss risk in the bank’s retail market portfolio to be low.
 Unemployment has declined in the bank’s market area, and the bank expects the level of unemployment to remain relatively moderate ahead.

 Credit growth among Norwegian households continues to outstrip household wage growth, but the rate of growth has declined through 2018 and thus far in 2019.
 Interest rate increases could impact negatively on house prices, which will probably dampen credit demand.
 A situation of falling house prices and expectations of higher interest rates is likely to prompt a higher savings rate among Norwegian households, potentially resulting in reduced turnover for parts of Norwegian business and industry.